Dark Purple House Plants: Add Elegance to Your Space for 2024

 • This plant likes to thrive in full sun to part shade places.

-• Although you must avoid overwatering in indoor conditions, it loves moist but well-drained soil.
+• Although you must avoid overwatering in indoor conditions to prevent root rot., it loves moist but well-drained soil.

 2- Purple Oxalis